-We own or operate 29 marine terminals along the U.S. Gulf Coast from Theodore, Alabama to Corpus Christi, Texas.
-Our terminal assets are located at strategic distribution points for the products we handle and are in close proximity to our customers.
+We own or operate 19 marine terminals along the U.S. Gulf Coast from Theodore, Alabama to Port O’Connor, Texas.
+Martin Midstream’s terminal assets are located at strategic distribution points for the products we handle and are in close proximity to our customers.
 Further, the location and composition of our terminals are structured to complement our other businesses and reflect our strategy to provide a broad range of integrated services in the handling and transportation of petroleum products and by-products.

-We developed our terminalling and storage assets by acquiring existing terminalling and storage facilities and then customizing and upgrading these facilities as needed to integrate the facilities into our petroleum product and by-product transportation network and to more effectively service customers.
+We developed these terminalling and storage assets by acquiring existing terminalling and storage facilities and then customizing and upgrading these facilities as needed to integrate the facilities into their petroleum product and by-product transportation network and to more effectively service customers.

 We are one of the largest operators of marine service terminals in the Gulf Coast region.
 These terminals are used to distribute and market lubricants and the full service terminals also provide shore bases for companies that are operating in the offshore exploration and production industry.
 Customers are primarily oil and gas exploration and production companies and oilfield service companies such as drilling mud companies, marine transportation companies and offshore construction companies.